 If one looks at the Manhattan skyline, one will observe clusters of skyscrapers in the Financial District and Midtown, whereas in other parts of the city there are primarily mid-rise or low-rise buildings.
 This is because the underlying bedrock base of the island (which is important for high rise construction) is considerably closer to the surface near Midtown and the Financial District and deeper below grade in other areas.

 With the exception of the very southern tip of Manhattan and areas such as the West Village (which predated modern urban planning), Manhattan’s streets are laid out in a grid format.
 The numbered streets in Manhattan run east-west, and tend to be approximately 60 feet wide.
 Avenues are wider roadways and almost exclusively run north –south.
 Numbered streets will either be denoted by East or West, which is based on whether it is east or west of Fifth Avenue.

 In Manhattan, uptown means north and downtown means south.
 This usage differs from that of most cities, where downtown refers to the central business district.
 That being said, Manhattan’s neighborhoods are all points of interest and are as diverse as the people who live there.

-If you are interested in buying real estate in Manhattan, please, fill out our Contact Form or try to use our Property Search Tool.
+If you are interested in buying real estate in Manhattan, please, try to use our Property Search Tool or contact us: